-Example Logic chain showing the characteristics that link marine assets to the ecosystem service; Provisioning: wild animals, plants and algae and their outputs.
-Short-list indicators are underlined.
-Quantity - Extent of (area, % cover).
+Example logic chain showing the characteristics that link marine assets to the ecosystem service; Provisioning: wild animals, plants and algae and their outputs.
+Short-list indicators have "short-list" in brackets after the indicator name.
+Quantity means extent of (area, % cover).